heartforheart/QuickClipEdit/README.md

 ---

+## 📥 Download & Installation

+1. Go to the **Releases** section on the right side of this repository.
+2. Download the version you prefer:
+   - **ClipEdit Setup (`ClipEdit.1.4.3.Setup.exe`)**: Standard Windows installer.
+Adds desktop and right-click shortcuts automatically.
+   - **ClipEdit Portable (`ClipEdit.1.4.3.Portable.exe`)**: No installation needed.
+Run it directly from any folder or USB drive.
+3. Open and start clipping!

+---

 ## 💡 Why ClipEdit?

 Have you ever saved a funny or cool gaming moment, and just wanted to share the best 10 seconds with friends on Discord or elsewhere, but: